ntampellini/TSCoDe/README.md

 - **`RIGID`** - Does not apply to "string" embeds.
 Avoid bending structures to better build TSs.

 - **`ROTRANGE`** - Does not apply to "string" embeds.
 Manually specify the rotation range to be explored around the structure pivot.
-Default is 45.
-Syntax: `ROTRANGE=45`
+Default is 120.
+Syntax: `ROTRANGE=120`

+- **`SHRINK`** - Exaggerate orbital dimensions during embed, scaling them by a factor of one and a half.
+This makes it easier to perform the embed without having molecules clashing one another.
+Then, the correct distance between reactive atom pairs is achieved as for standard runs by spring constraints during MOPAC optimization.

 - **`STEPS`** -  Manually specify the number of steps to be taken in scanning rotations.
 For string embeds, the range to be explored is the full 360°, and the default `STEPS=24` will perform 15° turns.
-For cyclical and chelotropic embeds, the rotation range to be explored is +-`ROTRANGE` degrees and it is scanned in `2*STEPS+1` steps.
-Therefore, the default value of `STEPS=6` will perform 7.5 degrees turns.
+For cyclical and chelotropic embeds, the rotation range to be explored is +-`ROTRANGE` degrees.
+Therefore, the default value of `ROTRANGE=120 STEPS=12` will perform twelve 20 degrees turns.

 - **`SUPRAFAC`** - Only retain suprafacial orbital configurations in cyclical TSs.
 Thought for Diels-Alder and other cycloaddition reactions.